ember-learn/cli-guides/guides/writing-addons/intro-tutorial.md

 By default, the `configPath` property is defined to point to the config directory of the test dummy application.
 All other properties are optional.

 ### before and after
-These properties specify whether your ember-addon must run "before" or "after" any other Ember CLI addons.
+These properties specify whether your ember-addon must run "before" or "after" any other ember-cli addons.
 Both of these properties can take either a string or an array of strings.
-The string is the name of another Ember CLI addon, as defined in the `package.json` of the other addon.
+The string is the name of another ember-cli addon, as defined in the `package.json` of the other addon.

 ### defaultBlueprint
 Addons have a default blueprint that will automatically run when the addon is installed.
 By convention, Ember will run the blueprint named after the `name` property in `package.json`

 You may specify a different name using `defaultBlueprint`.
 See the [addon blueprints](../../advanced-use/blueprints/#addonblueprints) for more information on the default blueprint.